Posted by: Northwest Eye in General on November 27, 2025

 - Aggressive Eye Rubbing: Vigorous rubbing of the eyes can also lead to scratches, particularly if there are foreign particles present.

 It’s common to feel worried about eye injuries, especially since studies show that scratches on the surface of the eye are among the most frequent, particularly in children.
 In fact, boys experience these injuries twice as often as girls aged 5 to 15.
-When experiencing blurry vision how long will it take, in just 1-2 days, while larger injuries might take around a week to heal.
+When experiencing blurred vision, small corneal abrasions typically heal within 1-2 days, while larger injuries might take around a week to heal.

 - The sensation of something being in your eye